 After three years in Milan we moved to Abu Dhabi, where my husband had started a new job.
 Now I work as a Health Office Assistant at my son’s school.
 I feel I make a difference every day for the students who come to see the nurse during school hours.
 Either by pouring them a cup of water, giving them an icepack for the knee, they hurt on the playground during recess, or a heat pack for their tummy ache.
 I see the thankfulness in their eyes for me being kind to them and for helping them ease their pain.
 In addition, I use my IT skills from writing and publishing books and articles, planning and organising skills keeping track of the student’s vaccinations records, sick leave notes and general visits in the office, which is all digitally stored and managed.
+I really appreciate my new colleagues.
+Every day we have a good laugh as well as serious conversations.
+This is so good for my mental health.
 I work part-time and have all the school holidays off with my son.
 I have a four-day weekend, so I am able to run The Family Business and do some reading and writing in my free time.
 It’s all about priorities and ambitions.
 What is important to you?
 What do you want?
 And what are you willing to sacrifice?

 If we had stayed in Denmark, or moved back home after 3-5 years abroad, I am certain that I would have continued working as a biologist in biomedicine.